-Remark 2 Whilst this framework relies on the fact that m can range independently of n, a natural question to ask is what happens if m is set equal to n (note that, in this case, one recovers the well-known consistent sampling framework of Eldar et al [21, 47]).
-This question was discussed in detail in [3], where it demonstrated that such an approach often leads to severe ill-conditioning as $n = m \to \infty$.
-Additionally, stringent restrictions are placed on the types of vectors f that can be reconstructed (see also Section 3.6).
+Returning to main conclusion of Theorem 2.4 - namely, that guaranteed recovery can be obtained by allowing m to range independently of n - a natural question to ask is what happens if m is set equal to n.
+In abstract sampling theory this is known as the consistent reconstruction framework [29, 63].
+This question was discussed in detail in [4], where it demonstrated that such an approach often leads to severe ill-conditioning as $n = m \rightarrow \infty$.
+Additionally, stringent restrictions are placed on the types of vectors f that can be reconstructed - see also Section 3.6.
 Conversely, by allowing m to vary independently of n, we obtain a reconstruction $f{n,m}$ that is guaranteed to converge for any vector $f \in H$.
 Moreover, as we discuss in Section 2.3, provided the reconstruction vectors are suitably chosen, the computation of $f{n,m}$ is completely stable.